The Effects of State Politics on Tourism Dollars

 Since voting the bill into law, North Carolina has seen the NBA move its All-Star Game to New Orleans.
-They have also heard threats from the NCAA that it will pull its championship games from the state if there is no repeal.
+They had also heard threats from the NCAA that it will pull its championship games from the state if there was no repeal.
 Charlotte has already reported a loss of 11 conferences and conventions because of the law.
 But North Carolina isn’t the only state that might be affected.
 There are 12 states with impending Bathroom Bills.
 And each one my face its share of tourism loss.

 Beyond Bathroom Bills, What Is Coming Down the Pike?

 The reality is, Bathroom Bills are only the tip of the iceberg.
 The Trump Administration publicly embraced returning power to the states.
 Which means it’s likely that there will be many more issues ruffling the feathers of organizations throughout the country.
 Education, in particular, could be a prickly pear.
 Depending on what a state does with its newfound power, the backlash could be even greater than what North Carolina is facing right now.
 Education, after all, affects even more people than Bathroom Bills.